 Undated Letter (April 20, 1943)

 This letter is presented in its entirety.
-Dated only Tuesday, it was probably written April 20, 1943, based on the reference to Palm Sunday.
-Griffin mentioned that the unit lacked a Catholic chaplain, indicating it was written after the first departure of Chaplain William V. O’Connor, but before the arrival of Chaplain Fabian Flynn.
+Dated only Tuesday, it must have been written on April 20, 1943, based on the reference to Palm Sunday.
+Griffin mentioned that the unit lacked a Catholic chaplain, indicating it was written after the first departure of Chaplain William V. O’Connor on March 15, 1943, but before the arrival of Chaplain Fabian Flynn on April 26, 1943.

 C.C.H. is probably Cambridge City Hospital, where Griffin attended nursing school and worked before the war.
 Less likely, C.C.H. could also refer to Cape Cod Hospital, which Ruth Donovan and Dorothea LeCain were affiliated with.

 Tuesday – 10.30 pm